amitportal/audiobook-creator/USAGE-GUIDE.md

 3.  **Voice Matching**:
     *   Use **Supertonic** for Non-Fiction (Clear, steady).
     *   Use **Chatterbox** or **MiraTTS** for Fiction (More emotion and dynamic range).
 4.  **Audio Fixes**: If a sentence sounds "clunky", try adding a comma or splitting it into two.
-AI models often react better to standard punctuation.
+Transformer based models often react better to standard punctuation.

 ---